 Thank you for your helpful comments, which have enabled us to enhance the article and ensure its accuracy.
 Following your suggestions, we have clarified all the relevant statements:

-Thanks for the comment, we've corrected the wording: "These technologies make selection procedures faster, easier, and some argue that sometimes even more enjoyable."
+Thanks for the comment, we've corrected the wording: "These technologies make selection procedures faster, easier, and some argue, even sometimes more enjoyable."

-Thanks, for other reasons we decided to download this part.
+Thanks, for other reasons we decided to delete this part.

 Thanks for the comment.
-We found that the use of the term "lacks" in the context of nonverbal cues appears several times in the article and we changed it throughout the article by using different terms: "… Cues-filtered-out theories suggest that computer-mediated communication (CMC) has less nonverbal cues, which are essential for social interactions, than face-to-face communication.
+Given that the use of the term "lacks" in the context of nonverbal cues appears several times in the article, we changed it throughout the article by using different terms: "… Cues-filtered-out theories suggest that computer-mediated communication (CMC) has fewer nonverbal cues, which are essential for social interactions, than face-to-face communication.

 "has few nonverbal cues", " limited nonverbal cues"

 Thanks for the comment, we've corrected the wording: "The exercises in the VAC were designed to closely replicate the exercises in the FTF-AC.
-A team of experts developed exercises for VAC that are as comparable as possible to the exercises in FTF-AC in order to capture the same behaviors in both of the ACs."
+A team of experts developed exercises for the VAC that are as comparable as possible to the exercises in the FTF-AC in order to capture the same behaviors in both of the ACs."

 Thank you, we have deleted the incorrect explanation.